cmusatyalab/PyEdgeSim/InterferencePlayGround/README.md

 python interference_run_random.py -B
 ```

+## The interference console

+### Getting started
+1. Install the flask application on the AdvantEDGE host
+2. Start the GUI on the client

+### Using the console

+## APPENDIX 1: Example Profile
 A complete example "combo" profile for a 4G LTE network with local breakout experience varying latency, jitter, packet loss and load.